-The bottomline, in our humble opinion, is that there's just no question a Volvo makes an excellent choice as a used vehicle purchase.
+The bottomline, in our humble opinion, is that there's just no question a Volvo makes an excellent choice as an older used vehicle purchase.
 And we have can make a number of suggestions to help you save when buying one.

 Lastly, there are actually several different ways to buy a used Volvo at the lowest price, and even at wholesale.

 In addition, you can also try the Public Car Auctions in your own geographic area.
 While there can be a lot of junk vehicles at these auctions, there are often absolute gems sprinkled in as well.
 This article reviews what to expect at open-to-the-public car auctions and how to locate them in your own area.